Michigan Eviction Notice

 Eviction Process

-- File Summons and Complaint: If the tenant does not comply, file a complaint with the local District Court.
+If tenants do not comply, landlords file a complaint with the local District Court.

-- Writ of Eviction: If the judge rules in favor of the landlord and the tenant does not vacate, the landlord can file for a Writ of Eviction.
+If judges rule in favor of landlords and tenants do not vacate, landlords can file for a Writ of Eviction.

 Important Considerations